UK Head-to-Head · Fitness

 Our Verdict

 The Peloton Bike delivers the best overall connected cycling experience with its superior screen, massive class library, and active UK community.
 However, the Echelon Connect EX-5s offers 80% of the experience at a much lower total cost.
-Over 3 years, the total cost difference (bike + subscription) can be over £700, which makes the Echelon a compelling choice for budget-conscious UK buyers who still want quality coached workouts.
+Over 3 years, bike plus subscription works out considerably cheaper, which makes the Echelon a compelling choice for budget-conscious UK buyers who still want quality coached workouts.

 Best for Budget